Unorganized Borough, Alaska: Overview

-This vast area has no local government other than that of school districts and municipalities within its limits.
-Many of the villages do have tribal governments, however.
+This vast area has no local government other than that of school districts, municipalities, and tribal village governments.
 Except within some incorporated cities, all government services in the Unorganized Borough, including law enforcement, are provided by the state or by a tribal government.
-School districts in the Unorganized Borough are operated either by cities, in those limited instances when the city has chosen to undertake those powers, or through the general guidance of the state Department of Education under the auspices of Rural Education Attendance Areas.
+School districts in the Unorganized Borough are operated either by cities, in those limited instances when the city has chosen to undertake those powers, or through the general guidance of the Alaska Department of Education under the auspices of Rural Education Attendance Areas.

 Census areas

-Unique among the United States, Alaska is not entirely subdivided into organized county equivalents.
+Unique among the United States, Alaska is not entirely subdivided into county equivalents.
 To facilitate census-taking in the vast unorganized area, the United States Census Bureau, in cooperation with the state, divided the unorganized borough into 11 census areas, beginning with the 1970 Census and undergoing border or name adjustments most recently in 2007, 2008, 2013, 2015, and 2019.